 Osprey is best known for making exceptional backpacks designed for hiking, backpacking, and adventure travel.
-In fact, there Atmos series of packs is so good that I've taken mine with me on trips across six continents.
-But the company also makes a line of fantastic luggage as well, and recently I had the chance to test out the new Shuttle 100 model and found it to be a high quality product with lots of thoughtful touches specifically for the adventure traveler.
+In fact, the company's Atmos series of packs is so good that I've taken mine with me on trips across six continents.
+But the company also makes a line of fantastic luggage as well, and recently I had the chance to test out the new Shuttle 100 model, which I found it to be a high quality product with lots of thoughtful touches designed specifically with active travelers in mind.

 As the name implies, the Shuttle 100 has a carrying capacity of approximately 100 liters, which is a surprising amount when you consider most backpacks that we use for travel are in the 50-60 liter range.
 The bag is 30 inches (76.2 cm) in length, and is made from high quality fabrics and other materials that provide a nice sense of security and protection for even the most fragile stuff that you'll store inside.
 This is a piece of luggage that actually feels like it could be abused by the airlines, and come out looking none the worse for wear.
-Better yet, you get the sense that its cargo will be largely undisturbed and well protected as well.
+Better yet, you get the sense that its cargo will be largely undisturbed and well protected too.

 Inside, the Shuttle is incredibly spacious, providing plenty of room for adventurous travelers to carry lots of gear.
-It's main compartment is huge, allowing travelers to stay well organized, even on longer trips when keeping everything in the proper place becomes more of a challenge.
-As a bonus, that same compartment also comes with internal compression straps, which have the dual function of not only holding everything neatly in place, but allowing users to squeeze even more gear into the same space.
+It's main compartment is huge, which makes it easy to stay well organized, even on longer trips when keeping everything in the proper place becomes more of a challenge.
+As a bonus, that same compartment also comes with internal compression straps, which have the dual function of not only holding everything neatly in place, but allowing users to squeeze even more stuff into the same space.
 Those who like to bring everything but the kitchen sink on their adventures will appreciate this feature.

 Other nice touches include grab-handles on pretty much every side of the bag, making it easy to pick it up from any angle.
-Compression straps on the outside of the bag work in conjunction with the padded sidewalls to help secure the contents of the luggage and provide stability as well.
-There are even thick and durable protective bumpers along the backpanel to add yet another layer of protection to the contents of the luggage.
+Compression straps on the outside of the Shuttle also work in conjunction with the padded sidewalls to help secure the contents of the luggage and provide stability too.
+There are even thick, durable protective bumpers along the backpanel to add yet another layer of protection to the contents of the luggage.

-As a guy who generally likes to travel light, often using only a backpack, it has always been difficult for me to find a piece of luggage that I truly loved.
-Sure, I've usually had no problem finding a bag that does the job I require of it, but often times there were elements about its design that just didn't sit right with my style of travel.
-That really isn't the case with the Osprey Shuttle 100, which I found to have all the qualities that I'm looking for – most namely versatility and convenience wrapped in a rugged and durable shell.
-I found all of that, and more, in this piece of luggage, which I suspect will replace my trusty backpack on more than a few of my upcoming trips.
+As a guy who generally likes to travel light – often using only a backpack – it has always been difficult for me to find a piece of luggage that I truly loved.
+While it is true that I've usually had no problem finding a bag that does the job I require of it, often times there were elements about its design that just didn't sit right with my style of travel.
+That really isn't the case with the Osprey Shuttle 100, which I found to have all the qualities that I'm looking for – most notably versatility and convenience wrapped in a rugged and durable shell.
+I found all of that, and more, in this piece of luggage, which I suspect will replace my trusty backpack on more than a few upcoming trips.

-It doesn't hurt that it feels like you can throw everything you need – including the kitchen sink – into the bag and still have plenty of room to spare.
-But for those of you that 100L of capacity still isn't enough, Osprey offers the Shuttle 130, with 30 more liters of capacity for those trips when you really do need to bring everything.
+It doesn't hurt that this bag feels like you can throw everything you need – including the kitchen sink – into it and still have plenty of room to spare.
+But for those of you that find the 100-liter capacity still isn't enough, Osprey offers the Shuttle 130, which provides 30 more liters of space for those trips when you really do need to bring everything.

-If you're an adventure traveler who prefers hating the road with a more traditional piece of luggage rather than a backpack or duffel bag, you'll find a lot to love with the Osprey Shuttle.
-It offers a lot of carrying capacity, plenty of pockets to keep you organized, and fantastic build quality in every area, including the wheels, handle, and sidewalls.
+If you're an adventure traveler who prefers hitting the road with a more traditional piece of luggage rather than a backpack or duffel bag, you'll find a lot to love with the Osprey Shuttle.
+It offers plenty of carrying capacity, numerous pockets to keep your stuff organized, and fantastic build quality in every area, including the wheels, handle, and sidewalls.
 This is a bag that is meant to go just about anywhere, and come back in the same condition that it left.
-But just in case something should go wrong, Osprey still backs the Shuttle series – along with all of their other products – with it's fantastic All Mighty Guarantee.
-This is one of the best warranties in the business, promising to repair or replace the product if it should become damaged for as long as you own it.
+But just in case something should go wrong, Osprey still backs the Shuttle series – along with all of ts other products – with the fantastic All Mighty Guarantee.
+This is one of the best warranties in the business, promising to repair or replace the product if it should become damaged for as long as you own it – full stop.